JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 Data flows refer to the movement of data from one system to another.
 This can include data flowing within a single application, or between different applications or systems.

 Data flows can be visualized and documented using data flow diagrams, which show the flow of data through a system.

+{{< callout type="info" >}}
+Make sure to have proper Data Lineage documented!
+{{< /callout >}}

 Data flows are a critical component of many data integration and ETL (Extract, Transform, Load) processes.

 ### Others

 * A **conceptual data model** is the highest level, and therefore the least detailed.
-A **logical data model** involves more detailed thinking about the implementation without actually implementing anything.
-Finally, the **physical data model** draws on the requirements from the logical data model to create a real database.
+* A **logical data model** involves more detailed thinking about the implementation without actually implementing anything.
+* Finally, the **physical data model** draws on the requirements from the logical data model to create a real database.